qlik-oss/corectl/README.md

 ## Examples

-This sections describes some normal uses cases and configuration that can be used with the `corectl` tool.
+This sections describes some commands and configuration that can be used with the `corectl` tool.

 To simply the usage of `corectl` the basic details for connecting to an engine instance and which apps or objects to interact with can be configured in a configuration file.
 We have added an example configuration file to this repo [here](./examples/corect.yml).